ydumburs/opentok-video-api-postman-collection/README.md

         generateProjectLevelToken();
     }

-This function is to get values from Postman environment that is set on step 4 above and set claims.
+Each function is to get values from Postman environment that is set on step 4 above and set claims and payload.

     function generateAccountLevelToken() {
         // Set JWT token claims